Luk-kar/Afforestation-Tracker/README.md

 streamlit run app/streamlit_app.py
 ```
 **🚨 Note**:
 Depends on external data, so loading times may vary.
-Refresh the app if some elements fail to load..
+Refresh the app if some elements fail to load.
 Keep your `GEE` private key updated.

 ## ✅ Testing